osprey-dcs/grc-atf-fdas/D-3-07_DESIGN_-_Detailed_System_Configuration.md

 * Change the hostname with the following command:
 ``hostnamectl set-hostname DAQM``
 * Edit the /etc/hosts file and add the following entry:
-    * 192.168.83.100 DAQM
+    * 192.168.83.90 DAQM
 * Reboot the server to apply the changes
 * Login as root and verify the changes with the following command:
     * hostnamectl
-* Verify and as necessary edit /etc/apt/sources.list as follows:
+* Verify and if necessary edit /etc/apt/sources.list as follows:
 ```
 deb http://deb.debian.org/debian bookworm main non-free-firmware
 deb-src http://deb.debian.org/debian bookworm main non-free-firmware